stomp/stomp-spec/src/stomp-specification-1.1.md

 ### CONNECT or STOMP Frame

-Stomp servers should handle a `STOMP` frame the same as a `CONNECT` frame.
+STOMP servers should handle a `STOMP` frame the same as a `CONNECT` frame.
 STOMP 1.1 clients should continue to use the `CONNECT` command to remain backward compatible with STOMP 1.0 servers.